Skip to Content

 Marana Prevention Alliance (MPA)

-Marana Prevention Alliance (MPA) holds a main focus of reducing substance use and misuse within our Arizona communities.
+Marana Prevention Alliance (MPA) Coalition’s mission is to reduce and prevent youth substance use in Marana through education, collaboration and engagement.
 The MPA works to train local partners (like Child & Family Resources) in evidence-based prevention practices, educate community members and youth, change local policies, and implement sustainable practices using the Strategic Prevention Framework model.

-Too Good for Drugs and Thrive Education are curricula within the MPA Program, offered to elementary and middle school students.
-Contact
+MPA offers the following curricula, Too Good for Drugs and Thrive Education, free to elementary and middle school students within Marana.

 Trauma-Informed Substance Abuse Prevention Program (TISAPP)